Mark33Mark/quoted/README.md

 ---
 ### 1. Description
 **What is this project?**
-* I wanted to see if I could get Heroku to work with mySQL.
+* I originally wanted to see if I could get Heroku to work with mySQL.
 I like reading quotes so I thought I'd have a go at creating a SQL database of quotes.

+* I've refactored this project now for Netlify using lambda functions.

 **Why this project?**
 * Quotes can be inspiring, make you refocus, feel energised, feel the deeper understanding humans are capable of.